encodeshohan/Red-Planet-Expedition-Open-GL/README.md

 # Red-Planet-Expedition-Open-GL

+## How to Run
+<p align "justify">This project requires the <mark>GLUT</mark> library.
+Make sure you have the <mark>glut.h</mark> and <>markGL/glut.h</mark> header files in your Code::Blocks libraries.
+The project will not run without these files.
+You can download them by searching for <mark>FreeGLUT</mark> for Code::Blocks online.
+Once you have these files, simply open Red Planet <mark>Expedition.cbp</mark> in Code::Blocks and run the project.</p>

 ## Story Description
 <p align="justify">The title of this project is <b>Red Planet Expedition</b>.
 In this project features a dynamic scene set against the backdrop of a sea, incorporating various interactive elements and structures.
 Central to the scene is a patrol boat that moves from left to right across the water.
 The boat's movement can be controlled using specific keys: pressing "b" pauses the boat, while pressing "c" resumes its motion.
 On either side of the scene, there are two buildings, each accompanied by a pair of trees.
 The right-side building is notable for its rooftop antenna, which rotates continuously.
 To protect these structures from the sea, a sea dam is included in the environment.</p>